andrevenancio/snap-state/README.md

 ```

 ### Vanilla
 What if you're building a custom WebGL application that makes a cat fly through space?
-What if you want to store all the planets your Space Cat visits, do you still need React?
-Not really no.
+What if you want to store all the planets your Space Cat visits?

 ```javascript
 import { State, onSnapState } from 'snap-state';